andyhawkes/andyhawkes.co.uk/src/pages/index.md

 At it's heart, this site is a vague attempt to bring together some of the various things I have done, thought about, or written over the years.

-The [blog](blog) pulls together some of the assorted thoughts and "blog type things" I have put online via various tools and platforms over the years, with varying degrees of success and/or longevity.
+The [blog](blog) pulls together some of the assorted thoughts and "blog type things" I have put online via various tools and platforms over many years — I have tracked down some stuff back to 2009 so far — with varying degrees of success and/or longevity.

 <!-- The [writing](writing) section is an attempt to get some of the longer ideas that have been bouncing round my head down in writing in some form.
 Some of it might be interesting to people who aren't me.
 Some of it probably isn't.
 But it's here anyway - hurray for the internet! -->